US EPA and Other Federal Agencies Connection

 Our U.S. Environmental Protection Agency & Other Federal Agencies Connection

-In April, 2018, Franciscans in Shamokin, PA and the Franciscan Justice, Peace, and Integrity of Creation Ministry located in Ellicott City, MD invited the USEPA to partner with the Franciscans and other faith leaders and community organizations to address the environmental and public health, as well as the other quality of life, needs in Shamokin.
+In April 2018, Franciscans in Shamokin, PA and the Franciscan Justice, Peace, and Integrity of Creation Ministry invited the US EPA’s Office of Environmental Justice and External Civil Rights (OEJECR), previously the Office of Environmental Justice (OEJ), to partner with the Franciscans and other faith leaders (Shamokin Area Ministerium) and community organizations to address the environmental and public health, as well as the other quality of life needs in Shamokin.
+US EPA utilized their Community Support Services (CSS) to assist Shamokin in their revitalization efforts.
+Through engagement in 2018-2020, the first Shamokin Community Rebuilding Workshop was conducted, and plans were created to revitalize the City.
+EPA’s involvement, led by OEJECR, was reduced due to COVID, however, plans continued, and some assistance was still able to be provided virtually.

 Community Support Services/USEPA Office of Environmental Justice